JackMechem/midi-to-key/README.md

 ### Listening to a midi port <a name="listing-io-2"></a>

 The command below listens to any inputs coming from the port given (in this example, port #2). <br />
-**NOTE: This command must be typed in this order; the port is first.** <br />
 Keep note of Byte 0 and Byte 1 for all of the buttons you want to map! <br /> Byte 0 is used to tell if a button is pressed down or released and Byte 1 translates to the midi note being played. <br />
 **This will be used in the configuration file later!**

 ```
-midirun -ip 2 -ln               # Replace the 2 with what ever port you are using
+midirun -ln 2             # Replace the 2 with what ever port you are using
 OR
-midirun --input-port 2 --listen # Replace the 2 with what ever port you are using
+midirun --listen 2        # Replace the 2 with what ever port you are using
 ```

 ## Running the Program <a name="running"></a>